Bishop's Waltham - its History

-As part of the celebration, our chairman prepared an exhibition for the Museum.
-A pdf of it can be downloaded here [4.2 MB] (remember it is under copyright, but is free for personal non-profitmaking use!)
+As part of both the Agincourt and Henry VIII celebrations, our then chairman, Tony Kippenberger, prepared an exhibition for Bishop's Waltham Museum.
+A pdf of the Agincourt exhibition can be downloaded here [4.2 MB] (remember it is under copyright, but is free for personal non-profitmaking use!).
+A 12-page booklet based on the Henry VIII exhibition was published by the Society and is downloadable here [6.8 MB].

-This discovery prompted an appraisal of other forthcoming anniversaries and we have put together a detailed list of those that occur over the next 25 years (download the BW Anniversaries 2021 document here).
-The Society updates this list every year and re-posts it on this website.
+So many historical events occurred at the Palace that we have put together a detailed list of those that occur over the next 25 years (download the latest BW Anniversaries document here).
+The Society aims to update this list every year and re-post it on this website.

 The 2023 list of anniversaries

 The anniversaries are broken down into three groups: important Palace anniversaries, a number of (inevitably rather random) town anniversaries (both at 25 year intervals) and some organisational anniversaries (at 5 and 10 year intervals).

-We would like to add more dates to all these groups – so please let us know of any more that you uncover by contacting our chairman Tony Kippenberger (via firstname.lastname@example.org).
+We would like to add more dates to all these groups – so please let us know of any more that you uncover by contacting our chairman Robin Shepherd (via firstname.lastname@example.org).

 Bishop’s Waltham Timeline

-In 2018, the Bishop’s Waltham Museum asked our chairman if he would produce a timeline of Bishop’s Waltham’s history in abbreviated form for a display on their walls.
-The timeline now covers – in four separate charts – the period from 10,000 BC to 2018!
+In 2018, the Bishop’s Waltham Museum asked our former chairman, Tony Kippenberger, if he would produce a timeline of Bishop’s Waltham’s history in abbreviated form for a display on their walls.
+The timeline now covers – in four separate charts – the period from 10,000 BC to the 2020s!

 A pdf of it can be downloaded here [335 KB] (remember it is under copyright, but is free for personal non-profitmaking use!).
 It is possible that a larger, wallchart version might be made available for sale.

 All the Society’s publications also trace the town’s history in greater detail (see Our Publications).